top of page

 • Take a nap every day

-• Hydrate the body with water, limit caffeine, avoid coffee, forget soda exists
+• Hydrate the body with water, add minerals to filteredwater, limit caffeine, avoid coffee, forget soda exists

 • Eat a fattening diet (full fat organic dairy, avocado, good oils, nuts, organic and local meats)